-SET ROBOTICS
+STEM ROBOTICS

 This category involves the many different aspects of Robotics.
-Participants will learn more about how robots are designed and developed as well as the mechanical and electronic elements of robots.
-Involvements in SET Robotics gives participants a first-hand experience in modern technology.
+4-H members will learn more about how robots are designed and developed as well as the mechanical and electronic elements of robots.
+Involvements in STEM Robotics gives 4-H members a first-hand experience in modern technology.

-- A. The name and county of each exhibitor should appear separately on the back of each board, poster, or article and on the front cover of the notebooks so owner of exhibit may be identified if the entry tag is separated from the exhibit. - B. Youth enrolled in Virtual Robotics, Junk Drawer Robotics (Levels 1, 2 or 3), or Robotics Platforms may exhibit in any class within this division. - C. Reports should be written using the scientific method whenever possible (Background, the question or hypothesis, what you plan to do and what you did, Method used and observations, Results: what you learned.
+- A. The name and county of each 4-H member should appear separately on the back of each board, poster, or article and on the front cover of the notebooks so owner of exhibit may be identified if the entry tag is separated from the exhibit. - B. Demonstration boards should include an overall title for the display, plus other necessary labeling. - C. Reports should be written using the scientific method whenever possible: 1.
+Hypothesis 2.
+Research 3.
+Experiment 4.
+Measure 5.
+Report or Redefine Hypothesis.
 All reports should be computer generated and enclosed in a clear plastic cover.
-The reports should be attached securely to the display. - D. Posters can be any size up to 28" X 22" when ready for display.
-Example: tri fold boards are not 28" X 22" when fully open for display.
-E. Team Entries: To qualify for entry at the Nebraska State Fair team materials entered in robotics classes that are clearly the work of a team instead of an individual must have at least 50% of all team members enrolled in 4-H. Additionally all enrolled 4-H members on the team should complete and attach an entry tag to the materials.
+The reports should be attached securely to the display - D. Please refer to the General Rules (Letter L) for the policy regarding firearms, items with a blade, and other related items. - E. Please refer to the General Rules (Letter M) for the policy regarding use of copywritten images. - F. Premier 4-H Science Award is available in this area. - G. Team Entries: To qualify for entry at the Nebraska State Fair for any team exhibit, the exhibit and all supporting information must clearly be the work of a team instead of an individual, and must have at least 50% of all team members enrolled in 4-H. Additionally, all enrolled 4-H members on the team should complete and attach an entry tag to the materials.
 A supplemental page documenting the individual contributions to the project should be included.
-The entry will be judged as a team, with all team members receiving the same ribbon placing. - F. Creating a video of your robot in action would be helpful for the judges but is not mandatory.
-Present as a CD Rom with your robot entry.
-Videos should be uploaded to a video streaming application and exhibitors should provide a hard copy QR code for viewing. - G. Scoresheets, forms, contest study materials, and additional resources can be found at https://go.unl.edu/ne4hrobotics - H. Entries: Each exhibitor is limited to one item per class.
+The entry will be judged as a team, with all team members receiving the same ribbon placing. - H. State Fair qualified videos, presentations and other electronic exhibits should be submitted to https://go.unl.edu/2025nesfstem by August 15th, 2025.
+Videos can be uploaded to a video streaming application and exhibitors MUST provide a hard copy QR code for viewing.
+4-H members are encouraged to test their codes or links on